ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/beginner-next-steps.md

 ## Collision avoidance

-Here's one more RADIO exercise for you: test out collision avoidance.
+If you've already completed the main workshop tasks or would like to explore more on your own, we suggest you test the collision avoidance of the IEEE 802.15.4 radio used by the Dongle and DK.

-If you check the API documentation of the `Radio` abstraction we have been using you'll notice that we haven't used these methods: `energy_detection_scan`, `set_cca` and `try_send`.
+If you check the API documentation of the `Radio` abstraction we have been using you'll notice that we haven't used these methods: `energy_detection_scan()`, `set_cca()` and `try_send()`.

 The first method scans the currently selected channel (see `set_channel`), measures the energy level of ongoing radio communication in this channel and returns the maximum energy observed over a span of time.
 This method can be used to determine what the *idle* energy level of a channel is.
 If there's non-802.15.4 traffic ongoing on this channel the method will return a high value.